FLAMEGPU/FLAMEGPU2/README.md

 + [Doxygen](http://www.doxygen.nl/) to build the documentation
 + [Python](https://www.python.org/) `>= 3.10` for python integration
   + With `setuptools`, `wheel`, `build` and optionally `venv` python packages installed
-  + On Windows, CUDA >= 12.4 is required for python integration
 + [swig](http://www.swig.org/) `>= 4.1.0` for python integration (with c++20 support)
   + Swig >= `4.1.0` will be automatically downloaded by CMake if not provided (if possible).
   + Swig `4.2.0` and `4.2.1` is known to encounter issues in some cases.
 Consider using an alternate SWIG version